-Audit report under section 44AB of the Income-tax Act, 1961, in a case where the accounts of the business or profession of a person have been audited under any other law

-I / we report that the statutory audit of M/s.
-(Name and address of the asseessee with Permanent Account Number or Aadhaar Number) was conducted me 1 M/s. by 1 us in pursuance of the provisions of the Act, andI/we annex hereto a copy of my / our / their audit report dated along with a copy of each of :-

-- (b) the audited balance sheet as at, ; and - (c) documents declared by the said Act to be part of, or annexed to, the profit and loss account / income and expenditure account and balance sheet.

-2. The statement of particulars required to be furnished under section 44AB is annexed herewith in Form No. 3CD.

-3. In my / our opinion and to the best of my / our information and according to examination of books of account including other relevant documents and explanations given to me / us, the particulars given in the said Form No.3 CD are true and correct subject to the following observations/qualifications, if any:
+Audit report under section 44AB of the Income-tax Act, 1961, in a case where the accounts of the business or profession of a person have been audited under any other law and a re report that the statutory audit of M/s ( Name address of the asseessee with Permanent Account Number or Aadhaar per) was conducted by me / us / M/s. in /we annex hereto a copy of my / our / their audit report datedalong with a copy of each of :- (a) the audited profit and loss account / income and expenditure account for the period beginning fromto ending on (b) the audited balance sheet as at,; and (c) documents declared by the said Act to be part of, or annexed to, the profit and loss account / income and expenditure account and balance sheet.
+2. 44AB The statement of particulars required to be furnished under section is annexed herewith in Form No. $3\text{CD}$ . docur said In my / our opinion and to the best of my / our information and ding to examination of books of account including other relevant ments and explanations given to me / us, the particulars given in the Form No.3 CD are true and correct subject to the following vations/qualifications, if any: a. b.
+C. (Signature and stamp/Seal of the signatory)

-- a.

-- b.

-- C.

-(Signature and stamp/Seal of the signatory)